Skip to Content

 At some resorts, hotel workers bury the seaweed in the sand to make the beaches prettier to look at.

-Other resorts use a network of boats to collect the sargassum offshore, or install an offshore barrier, to prevent the seaweed from washing up on the beach.
+Other resorts use a network of boats to collect the sargassum offshore.
+Some even install an offshore barrier, preventing the seaweed from washing up on the beach.

 We understand the Riviera Maya seaweed comes and goes, and there are times when it doesn’t appear at all.

-It didn’t bother us though.
+The seaweed didn’t bother us too much though.
 We could still lounge by the beach, but we’d mostly swim in our hotel pool instead of the sea.

 10) See the Mayan Riviera ruins of Tulum